 Your total energy burned in a day is made up of:

-- Basal Metabolic Rate - energy burned at rest.
+- BMR - energy burned at rest.

 - Activity Level - energy burned through activities of daily living and exercise.

 - Exercise - energy burned during workouts and structured physical activity logged manually or imported from linked devices.

 - Thermic Effect of Food (TEF)- energy burned digesting your food.

 Cronometer calculates your BMR by using the Mifflin St. Jeor Equation.
 BMR is the amount of energy that a person needs to keep the body functioning when at rest.

 Edit your BMR by choosing 'Custom' from the drop-down menu and entering a custom value in the box below.
 This will be a fixed value, unlike using the Mifflin St. Jeor Equation which will fluctuate with changes in your age, sex, height and weight.

 Your activity level is an estimate of the energy you burn throughout the day beyond your BMR.
 This includes daily living (general activity) and exercise.

 Consider the following descriptions when choosing the activity level that is right for you: